williamparry/Chrome-Extension-utils/README.md

 chrome-extension-utils
 ======================

 Small library of utilities for Chrome Extension developers.

-You probably don't need jQuery in your app.
+Chrome uses Javascript 1.8, which, coupled with CSS3 means you probably don't have to use jQuery in your apps.

 To use
 ------